-Behind the scenes of the Christian Arts Festival in Cheltenham are the Charity Trustees of Cheltenham Christian Arts who have organised large scale festivals in 2016 & 2017 and a one day festival focusing on West Cheltenham in 2018.
-We look forward to a new large festival taking place 23 April – 12 May, 2019 (Children’s workshops in the Easter Holidays) with a Launch Party in Cheltenham Tonw Hall on Sunday 25 April 2021.
+Behind the scenes of the Christian Arts Festival in Cheltenham are the Charity Trustees of Cheltenham Christian Arts who have organised large scale festivals in 2016, 2017 & 2019 and a one day festival focusing on West Cheltenham in 2018.
+We look forward to a new large festival taking place 24 April – 9 May, 2021 (Children’s workshops in the Easter Holidays) with a Launch Party in Cheltenham Tonw Hall on Sunday 25 April 2021.
 Regrettably, we had to postpone this year’s Festival of Stars in Whaddon on Sat 13 June, 2020 because of the lockdown restrictions due to COVID 19.
 We intend to re-schedule Festival of Stars Whaddon in Spring 2021.

 Our AIM is to provide an opportunity for the town’s churches to come together in celebration of our artistic Christian heritage through all the contemporary and traditional arts and share the vibrancy, the joy and the colour of this God-given creative expression with the local community in Gloucestershire.
 We also invite International Stars to perform, exhibit artwork and to lead workshops.

 CHELTENHAM CHRISTIAN ARTS is a Trust with Registered Charity status (1164117) which offers a wide range of Christian faith-inspired arts projects annually at our festivals.

 The Rt Revd Rachel Treweek, Bishop of Gloucester – Patron